 We emigrated from Poland to Israel in the summer of 1950.
 My father used to get the Russian magazine called ‘Ogoniok” during the 50’s and always keep the centerfolds.
 These were colour reproduction of paintings that were shown in museums and art exhibition in the former USSR.
-He used these coloured posters, which were not that common prints in Israel in the 50’s, as the cost was prohibitive, for 2 reasons, I believe.
+He used these coloured posters, which were not that common prints in Israel in the 50’s, as the cost was prohibitive, for two reasons, I believe.
 The first reason was to keep in touch with the art works behind the iron curtain.
-Secondly, these posters gave him inspiration to some of his composition, such as a large oil painting depicting the ‘2nd W.W partisans in the forest’.
+Secondly, these posters gave him inspiration to some of his composition, such as a large oil painting depicting the ‘Second World War partisans in the forest’.

 I believe that this was the reason for me to learn from my father to collect beautiful art poster, photos of pictures which later on led to postage stamps.

 I came to Canada in September 1972 after studying for my Mechanical Engineering degrees in the UK.
 There were a few reasons for this decision.